Charge: Man killed dog in Carver County with arrow because it was 'ruining' his deer hunt

 Two days later, Schroeder told law enforcement that he shot the dog with his compound bow and explained that the dog was chasing a deer and was "ruining his hunt," the complaint read.

-He said he said he shot the dog after it went under his stand.
+He said he shot the dog after it went under his stand.
 He said he apologized to the pet's owner and offered to pay the cost to replace the dog.